 One of the keystones in SRM in ports is measuring the influence of various stakeholders on the port’s functioning and performance and then managing the linkages between these influential relationships effectively.

 Port authorities and or government departments have to decide about the role attributed to each stakeholder in the decision-making processes.
 They could try to discriminate between those stakeholders with genuine legitimate interests in the process considered and those who only claim to have a legitimate interest.
-This exercise can turn out to be very difficult because the simple act of classifying a group as not relevant for a specific process in itself can become a major source of conflict.
+This exercise can turn out to be very difficult because the simple act of classifying a group as not relevant for a specific process can, in itself, become a major source of conflict.
 For instance, an actor or group with no direct legitimate interest can have a large political influence (for example, an actor who has the capacity to mobilize the press can impact the political level).
-To avoid such situations, one can opt for a maximum approach, in which both the legitimate groups and the non-legitimate groups are invited to take part in the process.
+To avoid such situations, one can opt for a maximum approach in which both the legitimate and non-legitimate groups are invited to participate in the process.
 In many cases, the active role of the latter groups is limited to information exchange, for example, through (passive) public hearings.

 Stakeholders could be classified based on their involvement in the process/decision and their possible impact on the process/decision.
 Designing a well-balanced time planning for the structuring of stakeholder participation throughout the trajectory of port planning or project evaluation is one of the key actions in SRM: